SENCO and SEN Staff

 - £250 spent on general and specific SEND resources

-- £650 for an Educational Psychologist service level agreement with Durham County Council
+- Bought into the Educational Psychologist and Crisis Response service level agreements with Durham County Council

 - Bought into services provided by the Local Authority Special Needs Services for Cognition and Learning, Emotional Wellbeing, ASD and Motor Difficulties.
 Each package can cost between £175-£500.